-In order to build such a tomography model, we use seismic events information as they are recorded in international databases.
+Application Description In order to build such a tomography model, we use the seismic event's information as it is recorded in international databases.
 These seismic events are captured by the many stations located all around the world.
 After such an event, the seismogram data are analyzed in order to localize the earthquake hypocenter.
-Each earthquake is recorded in the databases by its location, the waves arrival time at the different stations and the characteristics - also called signature - of the wave front propagation.
+Each earthquake is recorded in the databases by its location, the waves arrival times at the different stations and the characteristics - also called signature - of the wave front propagation.
 Hence, each time the front reaches a geological interface (such as the one between the mantle and the core) is can be either transmitted or reflected and its propagation mode may change from compression to shear (or vice-versa).
 The ray signature records these changes.

-A seismic wave is modeled by a set of rays, where each ray represents the wavefront propagation from the hypocenter to one station.
-The first phase of the application, which is the one used in these experiments, consists in tracing these seismic rays in a regular mesh of the Earth, according to their signature.
+A seismic wave is modeled by a set of rays, where each ray represents the wave front propagation from the hypocenter to one station.
+The application consists in tracing these seismic rays in a regular mesh of the Earth, according to their signature.
 The ray tracing algorithm is an iterative process that builds the ray path as a set of discretized points in the 3D space defining the Earth interior.
-The number of such points can go from several hundred to several thousands depending on the length and nature of the ray.
-Notice that since international databases contain several millions of rays, the ray tracing algorithm consists in computing billions of discretization points.
+The number of points can go from several hundred to several thousands depending on the length and nature of the ray.
+Notice that since international databases contain several millions of rays, the ray tracing algorithm consists in computing millions of discretization points.
 A parallel method is therefore necessary to tackle such huge quantities of data.
-In the experiments presented in this paper we trace 1,17 billion rays.
+In the experiments presented in this paper we trace 1.17 million rays.

 The computed ray information is stored into the 3D mesh, in each of the cells it intersects.
 This mesh is decomposed into layers from the surface to the center of the Earth, each layer is then decomposed into regular angular sectors (in latitude and longitude) issued at the center of the Earth.
 Each elementary volume thus obtained defines a cell that can be approximated by a hexahedron.
-Each cell of the 3D mesh will contains all information related to the rays it contains, that is at least the number of rays, and for each ray the length of the ray in the cell, the input and output impact points, the input and output incidence angles.
+Each cell of the 3D mesh will contain all information related to its intersecting rays, that is at least the number of rays, and for each ray the length of the ray in the cell, the input and output impact points, the input and output incidence angles.